 The interfund balances between the General Fund and Capital Improvement Fund are due to the nature and timing of governmental receipts and will be repaid from subsequent years' resources.
-A summary of interfund transfers by fund type for the year ended December 31, 2018 is as follows:
+The interfund balances between the Capital Improvement Fund and General Obligation Bond Fund are related to funding debt service requirements.